thegrumpys/odop/docs/About/Legal/Restrictions.md

 The supplied catalogs do not necessarily represent the current offering of any single manufacturer.

-Designs saved in the public account are subject to removal one week after the most recent update to the design.
+Designs saved in the public account are not assured of long term storage.
 Notice of impending cleanup of designs saved in the public account will be posted at [Message of the Day](../messageOfTheDay).
 Clean up activity will likely occur just prior to new releases of the